adamsilver/fdpb/03-book-a-flight.md

 We tend to think of time in structured chunks: days, weeks and months etc. And we organise our lives using a calendar which aligns with that notion.
 It's sensible then, to let users find and pick a date through a familiar and intuitive calendar interface.

-The primary user need at this stage of the journey is to select a date — nothing more.
+The primary user need at this stage of the journey is to select a date—nothing more.
 So trying to squeeze extra information into it, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.

 It's also not practical from a design perspective.
 Responsive design is about designing interfaces that work well in large and small screens.
 There's simply not enough room to add more information into each cell of a date picker.